Australian Cattle Dog exercise & Fitness Guide

 Exercise by Age

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Australian Cattle Dogs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to hip dysplasia and progressive retinal atrophy.
+Plan Australian Cattle Dogs care around a medium body size, moderate shedding, and the breed's documented predisposition toward hip dysplasia and progressive retinal atrophy.

 Mental Stimulation

-Living with a Australian Cattle Dog means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
+Living with an Australian Cattle Dog means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 - Feed a high-quality diet formulated for medium breed dogs (800–1,200 calories/day)